Non-radial sign-changing solutions for the Schroedinger-Poisson problem in the semiclassical limit: Introduction

 The proof of our results is based on the well known Lyapunov-Schmidt reduction procedure (see \cite{AM}).
-In particular, in order to deal with nodal clustered solutions, we perform the reduction in suitable symmetric settings in the spirit of \cite{DP}.
-We outline here the main ideas.\\ First our approximate solutions are constructed as the sum (with sign) of suitably rescaled $w$ centered at distinct points $P_i\in\mathbb R^N$ such that $P_i\rightarrow 0$ as $\epsilon\rightarrow 0.$
+In particular, in order to deal with nodal clustered solutions, we perform the reduction in suitable symmetric settings in the spirit of \cite{DP}. \\